JasmolSD/volley-stats/README.md

 # 🏐 Volley Stats

-Welcome to **Volley Stats**, a project designed to track, analyze, and visualize volleyball player and team performance over time.
-This repository equips players, coaches, and analysts with tools to uncover meaningful insights from volleyball match data.
+Welcome to **Volley Stats**, a project designed to track, analyze, and visualize volleyball player and team performance over time! 🏐✨
+This all started when I was captaining a volleyball team in an adult league.
+Watching VODs, I wanted to go beyond just cheering and cringing at our plays.
+I wanted to draw actual insights to help me and my teammates grow.
+I started tracking stats to identify player strengths, weaknesses, and room for growth.

+As much fun as it was tinkering with numbers and Python code, I didn't want to keep this for myself, as it could potentially help many others.
+No one else needs to spend hours writing code just to understand their game like I did.
+So, I built **Volley Stats** to make that journey easier for anyone who loves the sport.

+With just a CSV file (formatted like the sample I’ve included), you can fire up all sorts of plots and visualizations to explore individual and team performance.

+Here’s to fewer hours in front of the keyboard, and more on the court!

 ---